m-lab/uuid/README.md

 have the same hostname and booted up at the exact same second in time, but it is bad practice to give machines the same hostname (so don't).

+⚠️: This library is fully supported on Linux systems _only_.
+Using this library on non Linux system will compile but most likely will not work as intended.
+Use on non Linux systems at your own risk.

 The design of the UUIDs and this system for creating them can be found in [`DESIGN.md`](https://github.com/m-lab/uuid/blob/master/DESIGN.md).